-- a) Collaborative activity target: To achieve and maintain an 80% completion rate at the end of each year of study (including passing of end of year examinations where relevant) for all participants in receipt of a Guildhall Young Artist assisted place. - b) Collaborative activity target: To achieve an 80% conversion of Year 13 (and year 14 and gap year students) leavers into university entrants for all participants in receipt of a Guildhall Young Artist assisted place in Year 13 (or Year 14).
+- a) Collaborative activity target: To achieve and maintain an 80% continuation rate at the end of each year of study (including passing of end of year examinations where relevant) for participants in receipt of a Guildhall Young Artist assisted place in years 12 or below (i.e., non-'graduating' years).30 - b) Collaborative activity target: To achieve an 80% conversion of Year 13 (and year 14 and gap year students) leavers into university entrants for all participants in receipt of a Guildhall Young Artist assisted place in Year 13 (or Year 14).

-Reporting year milestone

-Baseline 2020/21 2023/24 2024/25

-Based on data at end of year and previous year's gap students

-2017/18 2020/21 2021/22 2022/23 2023/24 2024/25
+Reporting year milestone Baseline 2020/21 2021/22 2022/23 2023/24 2024/25 Based on c lata at end of yea ar and previous year's gap st udents 2017/18 2020/21 2021/22 2022/23 2023/24 2024/25 66%∞ 70%

-66%∞ 70% 73% 75% 80% 80

-[∞] This does not include participants who at the end of 2017/18 decided to take a Gap year in 2018/19.
+∞ This does not include participants who at the end of 2017/18 decided to take a Gap year in 2018/19.
 These will be included in the 2018/19 assessment.
 Given the time-consuming nature of music auditions, it is not uncommon for participants to take a year out to prepare for, and attend, their conservatoire auditions.

 Qualitative information about ABRSM grades achieved (or equivalent) and success in national and international competitions will also be collected to inform the impact and evaluation of this activity alongside qualitative information from participants and their parents.
+Additionally, from 2023 we will pilot a new 'music opportunities fund' to remove financial barriers to music examinations and competitions for assisted place recipients, which long-term should provide the School with tangible data to monitor musical attainment.

-Additionally, the broader impact of all GYA activities in terms of applications and new entrants to the School's undergraduate programmes is evaluated annually with particular attention given to state school applicants and new entrants from this source; this supplements the broader evaluation of GYA work submitted in the annual reports to the School's Academic Board.
+The School evaluates the broader impact of all GYA activities annually in terms of applications and new entrants to the School's undergraduate programmes, with particular attention given to state school applicants and new entrants from this source; this supplements the broader evaluation of GYA work submitted in the annual reports to the School's Academic Board.